What is brodalumab?

 Tell your doctor if you have ever had:

 an active or chronic infection;

-a history of anxiety, depression, mental illness, or a mood disorder.
+anxiety, depression, mental illness, or a mood disorder.

 Brodalumab is not approved for use by anyone younger than 18 years old.